Wah Cantt Punjab, Pakistan Travel Guide

 Eid al-Fitr and Eid al-Adha are key Islamic festivals marked by family gatherings, special foods, and community prayers.

-While mainly celebrated in Lahore, some local kite-flying events may happen in Wah Cantt during late winter/early spring.
+While mainly celebrated in Lahore, some local kite-flying events may happen in Wah Cantt during late winter/the beginning of spring.

-Witness local celebrations and patriotic fervor during national holidays.
+Witness local celebrations and patriotic fervor during public holidays.

 Experience the joyous atmosphere of Eid with community prayers and family feasts.